Start

 • Screen Recording (required) – enables CGWindow capture and multi-app automation.

-• Accessibility (recommended) – improves window focus, menu interaction, and dialog control.
+• Accessibility (recommended) – improves window focus, menu interaction, dialog control, and action-based element/query clicks.

 For build and runtime version details, see platform-support.md.